dotnet/new-repo/README.md

 The new-repo project is a default template for .NET Foundation projects.
 It's also probably a fine start for other .NET projects (have at it, but change the license).
 It contains the correct license, a decent README, and initial project structure (including a standard .gitignore for the Visual Studio family of products).

-You can learn more about the project from [Documentation](Documentation).
+You can learn more about the project from the project [Documentation](Documentation).

 ## Using New Repo